SilverAndro/Machete/README.md

 # Machete

-Machete is a gradle plugin that attempts to optimize the size of output JARs through both individual file optimizations and overall compression increases.
+Machete is a gradle plugin that attempts to optimize the size of output JARs through both individual file optimizations and overall compression increases inspired by the [Detonater](https://github.com/EnnuiL/Detonater) project.

 Simply applying the plugin should be enough to apply any optimizations in a standard environment, as it will collect output JARs that are known to be usable artifacts and optimize them after the `build` task.